Xilinx/Vitis-AI/models/AI-Model-Zoo/README.md

 ## Vitis AI 1.3 Model Zoo New Features！
 1.New added 28 models.
 Total 92 models from different deep learning frameworks, Caffe, TensorFlow, TensorFlow 2 and PyTorch supported in Vitis AI Model Zoo. </br>

-2.The variety of Model Zoo has been significantly improved for a wider range of applications.
-For medical applications, we added CT image segmentation, medical robot instrument segmentation, Covid-19 chest radiograph segmentation and other reference models.
+2.The variety of Model Zoo has been significantly improved for a wider range of applications.</br> For medical applications, we added CT image segmentation, medical robot instrument segmentation, Covid-19 chest radiograph segmentation and other reference models.</br>
 For autonomous driving and ADAS applications, we added 3D point cloud detection and point cloud segmentation models. </br>

 3.Provided accuracy evaluation and quantization scripts for all the released models.</br>